United States Air Force Academy

 • Provide practical life skills and guidance beyond graduation

-As Director of the Academy Center for Cyberspace Research, I coordinate cyberspace-related research across the Academy, connecting cadets and faculty with external partners and opportunities.
+As Director of the Academy Center for Cyberspace Research (ACCR), I coordinate cyberspace-related research across the Academy, connecting cadets and faculty with external partners and opportunities.

 My role includes managing research collaborations and CRADAs, supporting cadet and faculty projects, facilitating summer research placements, and integrating research back into the classroom and colloquium.